sr99622/wabash/README.md

 ### Development
 ---

 To develop the python domain of the program, it is necessary to uninstall the wabash python module from the current environment.
 This is required because the python code will look for the module in the environment first, which has the effect of ignoring changes made to the python source code.
-The following assumes that you have activated the python environment as shown above.
+The following assumes that the python environment has been activated as shown above.
 To observe changes made to python code, use the following.

 ```
 pip uninstall wabash